gponeconsulting/TCC-IoT_Getting-Started_Arduino-Dragino/README.md

-# Lora Shield Guide
+# LoRa Shield Guide
 ## What you will need
 To follow this guide, you will need the following:
 - An [Arduino Uno](https://www.jaycar.com.au/duinotech-uno-r3-development-board/p/XC4410) or [Arduino Mega](https://www.jaycar.com.au/duinotech-mega-2560-r3-board-for-arduino/p/XC4420)
-- A [Dragino Lora Shield](https://www.jaycar.com.au/arduino-compatible-long-range-lora-shield/p/XC4392) for the Arduino
+- A [Dragino LoRa Shield](https://www.jaycar.com.au/arduino-compatible-long-range-lora-shield/p/XC4392) for the Arduino
 - A computer to connect to the Arduino and write the code
 - A USB A to USB B cable to connect the Arduino to your computer